-The capital of Mozambique is Maputo (formerly Lourenzo Marques); which still bears the scars of the civil war that ravaged the country several years back.
+The capital of Mozambique is Maputo (formerly Lourenzo Marques).
+It still bears the scars of the civil war that ravaged the country several years back.
 The city is slowly restoring its old Portuguese-style colonial buildings and it seems there are only good things to come.

 This sprawling city has a population of about 2 million people and has a large bustling harbor.
 You will not be short of things to do in Maputo; with many museums, and the Roman Catholic Cathedral of Our Lady of Fatima; plus lots of bars and nightclubs.
 Maputo is a lively mix of people with lots of markets, street vendors, vibey cafe culture, and; a more relaxed way of life than most cities.

 Maputo is the gateway to the beaches of the north and south.
 There are many beaches in Southern Mozambique, Inhambane, and Tofu; that are easily accessible from Maputo.
 Else; travel further north; usually by plane; to either Bazaruto Archipelago or Quirimbas Archipelago for exclusive island holidays.